hbedle-subsurface/seismic_ml_assessment/README.md

 ## Acknowledgments

-Developed at the Allied Geophysics Lab (AASPI), University of Oklahoma, School of Geosciences.
+Developed at the Attribute Assisted Seismic Processing & Interpretation (AASPI), University of Oklahoma, School of Geosciences.
 Built with input from AASPI students and the broader seismic interpretation community.